Estate Agent: Oh. So you don't like it?

 - The old SWAT Kats SNES game's Madkat level was an amusement park where children had been disappearing, though you only see them in the opening clip and after the boss is beaten.
 How was he able to get zoning for the tiers of water slides that sometimes drop you off into endless pits?
 Not that it matters, but you gotta wonder...

 - Even RollerCoaster Tycoon had this in the Corkscrew Follies expansion pack.
-Two Words: Fiasco Forest.
-The only park of the entire game where if you don't pause in the next 2 seconds, a Dinghy from a Water Slide would get out of the track and explode.
+Fiasco Forest is the only park of the entire game where if you don't pause in the next 2 seconds, a Dinghy from a Water Slide would get out of the track and explode.
 It's even called Death Slide.
 Let alone what players could build...

 - The Big Whoop Amusement Park/Carnival of the Damned from Monkey Island 2 and The Curse of Monkey Island.